defuse/defuse.github.io/content/posts/making-zcash-light-wallets-faster-and-more-private.md

 (a linear scan over all transactions) on the user's behalf until the user updates their addresses.
-- At least one of the Mix Authorities must be operational, otherwise wallets must find their transactions by trial-decryption themselves.
+- At least one of the Mix Authorities must be operational, otherwise wallets must find their transactions by downloading everything and using trial-decryption.

 #### Privacy Properties